 All students must continuously make academic progress as defined by the institution as per federal regulation in order to maintain their federal aid.
 Academic progress will be reviewed at the end of the Spring Semester of each academic year.
 The exception to this will be all students enrolled in programs of less than two (2) years in length.
-These students will be reviewed after one major semester of enroll-
+These students will be reviewed after one major semester of enrollment.
+This includes diploma and certificate programs.
+If the student does not meet the above stated requirements, he/she will not receive federal funds for the following semester.